anandts88/ember-validator/README.md

   length: {
     is: 4,
+    message: 'Must be contains 4 characters'
+  }

-    messages: {
+  length: {
+    is: 4,
-      is: 'Must be contains to 4 words'
+    message: 'Must be contains 4 characters'
-    },
     tokenizer: function(value) {
       return value.split(' ');
     }